 He took his impressive form onto the international stage, forming part of Ghana’s strong 2010 World Cup campaign in which they finished as quarter-finalists.

-Since signing for the Bianconeri, Asamoah, who became the second Ghanaian to don the black and white stripes following Stephen Appiah’s two-year stint with the club, has mainly been utilised on the left flank, where his boundless energy and technical abilities helped Antonio Conte’s side win the Scudetto and Super Cup.
+Since signing for the Bianconeri, Asamoah, who became the second Ghanaian to don the black and white stripes following Stephen Appiah’s two-year stint with the club, has mainly been utilised on the left flank, where his boundless energy and technical abilities helped the team to their last two Scudetto triumphs.